-Unlike some cities, Hialeah isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hialeah are a mix of both white- and blue-collar jobs.
+Hialeah is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hialeah is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Hialeah who work in office and administrative support (16.12%), sales jobs (10.55%), and maintenance occupations (7.22%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.39% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of adults in Hialeah with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.39% of adults in Hialeah have a bachelor's degree or advanced degree.

 The per capita income in Hialeah in 2010 was $14,128, which is low income relative to Florida and the nation.
 This equates to an annual income of $56,512 for a family of four.